 On the practical side, the Society has an active publications programme.
 We produce high-quality publications on the history of the town, its buildings and people.
-Recent, well received, examples are Cold Baths Don’t Work, A Royal Day to Remember (DVD), Maydencroft Manor and Carriages to Cars, as well as the ever-popular Fire!
-Fire!
-Fireman Fisher’s Hitchin Diary and Old Hitchin on Film (DVD vol 2).
+Recent, well received, examples are Discovering More About Hitchin, and The Physic Garden in Hitchin: An Illustrated Guide, as well as the ever-popular <Old Hitchin on Film (DVD vol 2).
 Most recently, two collections of articles from the Hitchin Journal archive, Hitchin – Glimpses of the Past and Hitchin – More Glimpses of the past, have been published.
 New publications are constantly in the pipeline.

 Members may borrow from the Society’s extensive collection of books and other historical material.